uv060390/Agentic_HOB/README.md

-# Agentic_Marketing
+# Agentic_HOB
-A platform to hire specialised AI Agents for each category in D2C Marketing
+An autonomous agentic House of Brands system to sytematically build, launch, and scale D2C Brands